Miki Berenyi: Early life

+Lush

 From 1987 until 1996, she played with Lush, releasing several albums, singles and music videos and toured extensively through the UK, North America, Japan, Australia and other countries.
 She and Acland also collaborated with members of Cocteau Twins and Moose, releasing one song in 1991 under the name Lillies.

 Lush officially announced their breakup in February 1998, following Acland's death by suicide in October 1996.

 After Lush split, Berenyi appeared on The Rentals' album Seven More Minutes (1999).
 She also contributed vocals to a remix of a Flat 7 track by Robin Guthrie (who also produced Lush's early work) and appeared on Seinking Ships' debut album, Museum Quality Capture, released in 2010.

-When asked if she missed anything about her time in Lush, Berenyi stated, "I miss the excitement and energy of playing live and the camaraderie of touring—being with the band and crew in a foreign country is like going on holiday with your mates but even more fun because it’s free."
-She also said, "I enjoyed being in the band immensely, I’m glad I did it".
+When asked if she missed anything about her time in Lush, Berenyi stated, "I miss the excitement and energy of playing live and the camaraderie of touring—being with the band and crew in a foreign country is like going on holiday with your mates but even more fun because it's free."
+She also said, "I enjoyed being in the band immensely, I'm glad I did it".

 Berenyi later worked for a magazine as a sub-editor and did not perform for many years.
 She explained: "I was never a proper guitarist—only in the context of Lush.
 I played the guitar to write songs on and to play live".

 Lush, including Berenyi, announced a reunion on 28 September 2015, with former Elastica drummer Justin Welch taking over for Acland.
-They toured extensively throughout 2016 and released an EP of new material; "Blind Spot" in April of that year.
+They toured extensively throughout 2016 and released an EP of new material; Blind Spot in April of that year.
 Bassist Phil King left the band in October 2016 and as a consequence Lush played their final farewell gig, with Michael Conroy of Modern English on bass at Manchester Academy on 25 November 2016.

+In September 2022, Berenyi's memoir Fingers Crossed, which included her account of Lush's story, was published by Nine Eight Books.

+Piroshka

-In September 2018, Berenyi announced that she had formed a new band, Piroshka, with Welch, Conroy and former Moose member K.J.
+In September 2018, Berenyi announced that she had formed a band, Piroshka, a quartet including Berenyi, Justin Welch (Elastica), Michael Conroy (Modern English) and former Moose member K.J.
 "Moose" McKillop.
-Berenyi and partner McKillop have two children.
 Their debut album, Brickbat, was released by Bella Union on 15 February 2019.

-In April 2022, Berenyi announced the release of her memoir Fingers Crossed, due out in September.
-Berenyi is set to do a series of live Q&As to coincide with the release of the book from October 2022, including at Rough Trade Records London, at Lincoln Drill Hall in conversation with Guy Mankowski,and at IINSIDE, Manchester in conversation with John Robb (musician) of Louder Than War.
+A second album, Love Drips and Gathers, followed on 23 July 2021.
+Berenyi and her partner, McKillop, have two children.